 A snowboard helmet is a protective gear worn on the head to protect the snowboarder.
 Just like the motorcycle helmet, it is meant to protect your head in case of a fall or a collision.
 Have you ever been involved in a snowboarding crash or fall?
 Well, if the answer is no then you are lucky.
 Snowboarding accidents can be fatal especially if you suffer head injuries.

 The snowboard should, therefore, be made of a hard outer shell and a soft interior lining.
 A hard outer shell will absorb most of the shock during a crash.
-If you are considering buying a snowboard helmet, the following are some safety features you should check.
+If you are considering buying a snowboard helmets, the following are some safety features you should check.

 A proper snowboard helmet should be able to fit you snugly.
 This means it should not be too tight or too loose.
 It should give you that comfortable, warm and cozy feeling when you put it on.
 If your helmet rocks back and forth when you wear it, this indicates that it’s too loose.